Last updated on July 1st, 2023 at 11:45 pm

 |Prevention of lighting

-- Install a copper pipe of 25mm diameter (16 gauge) with copper ball head of 60mm diameter.
+- Install a copper pipe of 25mm diameter (16 gauge) with a copper ball head of 60mm diameter.

 - The copper ball head should have 6 Nos. of spikes.

 - The length of the copper pipe should be 1.25m and it should be installed at the highest point of the building, over a gunmetal base plate, mounted on a 60cm x 60cm x 60cm angle framing box.

-- A copper strip of 25 x 3mm with one end connected to the copper rod and other end .connected to earthing should be provided.
+- A copper strip of 25 x 3mm with one end connected to the copper rod and the other end .connected to earthing should be provided.

 - Separate earthing should be provided for lightning-rod.

 IF YOU LIKE THIS POST ELECTRICAL WORK PROCEDURE – BUILDING, TESTING, CHECKLIST, SAFETY LIKE THIS GETTING GOOD INFORMATION SO PLEASE SHARE THIS POST-SOCIAL NETWORK EXAMPLE FACEBOOK, TWITTER SOCIAL MEDIA SITES SHARE IT.